ggaitos/ALS-Drug-Repositioning-Snakemake-Pipeline/snakemake_pipeline/README.md

 The pipeline expects hg19 with rsIDs.
 If your file is hg38, point `reference.coordinate_map` at `map_snp150_hg38.txt.gz`.
 If it has no rsID column, the quick harmonize step won't work as-is.

-### Step 6 — Provide an approved-drug list
+### Step 6 — Provide a drug list

-The final step ranks only approved drugs.
+The final step ranks only selected drugs.
 Put a plain text file at `resources/drugbank/approved_drugs.txt`, one drug name per line (lowercase).
-The ALS run used a ~900-drug approved list.
+The ALS run used a 1001-drug approved list.

 ### Step 7 — Edit `config/config.yaml`